Configuring a reverse proxy

 ssl-cert-chain-prefix

-The prefix of the headers holding additional certificates in the chain and used to retrieve individual certificates accordingly to the length of the chain.
+The prefix of the headers holding additional certificates in the chain and used to retrieve individual certificates according to the length of the chain.
 For instance, a value CERT_CHAIN will tell the server to load additional certificates from headers CERT_CHAIN_0 to CERT_CHAIN_9 if certificate-chain-length is set to 10.

 certificate-chain-length

-The maximum length of the certificate chain.
+The maximum length of the certificate chain beyond the client certificate

 trust-proxy-verification